 - When used in ICM-integrated models, the originating gateway communicates with Unified CVP using SIP.
 Unlike MGCP, and SIP do not have redundancy features built into the protocol.
-Instead, SIP relies on the gateways and call processing components for redundancy. - When configuring the gateway, it is best to bind the SIP signaling to the virtual loopback interface, as illustrated in the following configuration examples:
+Instead, SIP relies on the gateways and call processing components for redundancy.
+The following configurations allow call signaling to operate independent of the physical interfaces.
+In this way, if one interface fails, the other interface can handle the traffic. - With dial-peer level bind, it is possible to setup different bind based on each dial-peers.
+The dial-peer bind eliminates the need to have single interface reachable from all subnets.
+It helps in segregating the traffic from different networks (example, SIP trunk from SP side and SIP trunk towards CUCM/CVP).
+The dial-peer level binding is illustrated in the following configuration example: